Mapping Tutorial

 Summary

-Mapping lets you define precisely what the extraction output will look like; it also defines primary keys.
+Mapping lets you precisely define what the extraction output will look like; it also defines primary keys.

-Tips and trics
+Tips and Tricks

 The key of the mapping supports dot notation to traverse into children.
-So if the key contains a dot, you need to change the delimiter.
+So, if the key contains a dot, you need to change the delimiter.
 See the following example:

 "mappings": {